Learn More and ApplyDigital Communication Concentration, Digital Communication and Media Arts - CDM (MA)

 Completion Options

-In consultation with a faculty member in the College of Communication (a professor with whom the student has had a class), the student should choose a paper or project they did for that professor’s course.
-This paper/project should be something to which the student wishes to expand upon or devote more time.
+In consultation with a faculty member in the College of Communication, the student should expand or develop a paper or project they have worked on in the program.
+This professor should have expertise in the area the student's paper/project is based.
+A meeting should be scheduled to discuss the requirements and design and agreement for the paper/project.
+Capstone does not come with course credit and is expected to take approximately 10 hours for the student to complete.
 This option is available to students holding a 3.5 GPA or higher and who have completed at least 10 courses (40 credit hours) in their program.

 Grade Requirements